AlexvZyl/nordic.nvim/README.md

 A Neovim colorscheme based on [Nord](https://www.nordtheme.com/), but Aurora > Frost.
 The idea behind this colorscheme is to use Nord, but add some darker colors and use Aurora more prominently than Nord themes usually do.
 This ends up creating a colorscheme that is soft on the eyes.

-> ⚠️ &nbsp; This colorscheme is still in early development, so please do not hesitate if there is anything wrong or if you have any suggestions!
+> ⚠️ &nbsp; This colorscheme is still in development, so please do not hesitate if there is anything wrong or if you have any suggestions!
 Currently I am [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) it to make sure I do not miss anything.

 # 📷 Showcase